arunnegi-07/DSA/Arrays/08-UnequalArrays/Intuition.md

 **Approach : Sorting and Logical Thinking**

-**Note:** Before Reading the Intuition read the problem statement carefully and try to understand as much as you can.
+**Before Reading the Intuition read the problem statement carefully and try to understand as much as you can.**

+**Note:** If you only wanted little hint and and don't want in-depth explaination of Intuition just refer to<br>
+          **Overall Conclusion** section at the end.

 So Intuition to this Problem is divided into two parts:
 1. First we will find out if it is possible to make both given Arrays equal or not.